Kwon Soon-woo: 2022: Maiden ATP 500 singles semifinal, Australian Open doubles third round

 At the Australian Open, he won his first match defeating Holger Rune in five sets.
 He lost in the second round to Denis Shapovalov in a tight five-set match with three tiebreaks.

 At Wimbledon, he lost in the first round to the top seed and eventual champion, Novak Djokovic, in four sets.

 Ranked No. 120 at the Japan Open, he reached the quarterfinals for a second time at the ATP 500-level defeating sixth seed Alex de Minaur and Mackenzie McDonald.
-He defeated Pedro Martinez to reach his first ATP 500-level semifinal.
+He defeated Pedro Martínez to reach his first ATP 500-level semifinal.
 As a result, he moved more than 30 positions up in the rankings, back into the top 100.

-2023: Second title won as lucky loser
+2023–2024: Second title won as lucky loser, hiatus, Olympics debut

 He won his second career ATP title in Adelaide, defeating Roberto Bautista Agut in three sets.
 In doing so, he became the first Korean to win multiple ATP titles.
-He became the first lucky loser to reach the final in Adelaide's tournament history and the first to win an ATP Tour title since Marco Cecchinato in Budapest in 2018.
+He became the first lucky loser to reach the final in Adelaide's tournament history and the first to win an ATP Tour title since Marco Cecchinato in Budapest in 2018, and the tenth lucky loser champion overall.

+After a six months hiatus, he returned to the 2023 US Open and the 2024 Australian Open using protected ranking.

+2025–2026: Military hiatus

+In December 2024, Kwon announced that he would step away from tennis and fulfill his mandatory military obligation, which began in January 2025.

+Despite actively completing military service, Kwon is permitted to enter domestic tournaments and to represent the national team in select overseas events.
+In 2025 to date, Kwon has competed in a Davis Cup Qualifiers tie in Czechia, a South Korean national event, and the Busan Challenger.

+Personal life

+On May 22, 2023, it was confirmed that Kwon is dating singer Yubin of Wonder Girls.
+On October 5, 2023, Yubin's agency confirmed their break-up.

 National representation

 Kwon has represented South Korea in the Davis Cup.
 He was first nominated to the team for the 2017 Davis Cup, making his debut against Uzbek tennis player Denis Istomin.

-Kwon represented South Korea at the 2022 Davis Cup Finals and recorded his first victory over a top-20 player by defeating world No. 13, Felix Auger-Aliassime 7–6(5), 6–3 in the group stage tie versus Canada.
+Kwon represented South Korea at the 2022 Davis Cup Finals and recorded his first victory over a top-20 player by defeating world No. 13, Félix Auger-Aliassime 7–6(5), 6–3 in the group stage tie versus Canada.

 Performance timelines

 Singles

-Current through the 2023 ABN AMRO Open.
+Current through the 2024 Davis Cup.